Where is it?

 Recommended to bring:

 Wet wipes, First Aid, Lotion, Sun shower, Chapstick, Swimsuit, Towel for Lake, blankets, chairs, extra batteries, toilet paper, did we already say flashlight??
+A folding cart or wagon is very useful for fetching water, etc.

 Kids 17 and under accompanied by a parent FREE admission.
 Please get a ticket for your child.
 (Free)